AmaseCocoa/mocha/README.md

 # mocha
-An experiment in creating a statically typed language that will be transpiled into Python.
+Mocha is a statically typed language that transpiles into Python inspired by TypeScript.